etcd-io/etcd/Documentation/platforms/freebsd.md

 2. Update your repository data with `pkg update`

-3. Install etcd with `pkg install coreos­etcd coreos­etcdctl`
+3. Install etcd with `pkg install coreos-etcd coreos-etcdctl`

 4. Verify successful installation with `pkg info | grep etcd` and you should get: